 FAST and programmatic are a winning combination

-Unlike cable, FAST services offer all of the benefits of digital and programmatic, including dynamic and granular targeting, measurement, and optimization.
+Unlike cable, FAST services offer all of the benefits of digital and programmatic, including dynamic and granular targeting, measurement, and optimisation.
 Executing scatter buys programmatically helps make the most of campaign budgets, as media buyers can balance top-of-market upfront buys with more cost-effective scatter buys across FAST.

 Buyers can reach audiences in a highly targeted way across premium supply—all while maintaining scale.
 They can also seamlessly and quickly adjust campaigns and re-allocate budgets to respond to seasonality or new and unexpected trending shows.